mijdavis2/pyokta-aws-cli-assume-role/README.md

 > Replaces [okta-aws-cli-assume-role]

 **NOTICE**: This project is still in rapid development phase.
 You can [subscribe to new release notifications via github].
-Upgrade to the most recent release via `pip install --upgrade pyokta-aws-cli-assume-role`.
+Upgrade to the most recent release via `pip install --upgrade --no-cache-dir pyokta-aws-cli-assume-role`.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->